Nickeytheblade/Knob-of-Knobs/README.md

 The write up is good as well for their use case.

-# Note: Use Analog 1,2,3 impots for encoder knob
+# Note: Use Analog 1,2,3 inputs for encoder knob

 ## https://www.thingiverse.com/thing:2810760